-Barnaby Evans is an artist who works in many media including site-specific sculpture installations, photography, film, garden design, architectural projects, writing and conceptual works.
-His original training was in the sciences, but he has been working exclusively as an artist for more than twenty-five years.
+Barnaby Evans is an artist who works in many media including site-specific sculpture installations, photography, garden design, architectural projects, film, writing and conceptual works.
+His original training was in the sciences, but he has been working exclusively as an artist and teacher for thirty years.

-Barnaby Evans received his Bachelor’s degree in biology and environmental science from Brown University in 1975.
-He was awarded an honorary Doctorate of Humanities by Brown University and an honorary Doctorate of Fine Arts by Rhode Island College, both in 2000.
+Barnaby Evans received his Sc.B. degree in biology and environmental science from Brown University in 1975.
+He was awarded an honorary Doctorate of Fine Arts by Brown University and an honorary Doctorate of Fine Arts by Rhode Island College, both in 2000.
 Evans has also received the Aaron Siskind Fellowship in Photography, several fellowships from the Rhode Island State Council on the Arts, the Silver Prize for Colour Photography at the International Triennial Exhibition (in Switzerland) and Providence’s Renaissance Award in 1997.
-Evans received the 2003 Kevin Lynch Award from the Massachusetts Institute of Technology, an award given every two years for an international work that is sensitive to the importance of place; Evans’ work was cited in two categories – change in city image and urban events and ephemera.
+Evans received the prestigious 2003 Kevin Lynch Award from the Massachusetts Institute of Technology, an award given every two years for an international work that is sensitive to the importance of place; Evans’ work was cited in two categories – change in city image and urban events and ephemera.
 WaterFire was honored with the 2003 Rudy S. Bruner Silver Award for Urban Excellence from the Bruner Foundation given to Providence for the renaissance of its downtown.
 In 2010, Evans was honored with a Distinguished Service to the Arts Award from the National Governors Association.
 In 2011 Evans received the Tom Roberts Prize for Creative Achievement in the Humanities and a Tiffany & Co. award to commemorate WaterFire’s significant contribution to the revitalization of Providence and was inducted in the RI Heritage Hall of Fame.

-Evans has lectured at many universities including Brown University, the Rhode Island School of Design, MIT, Harvard, Cornell, McGill, the University of Colorado, University of Arizona, and the University of Barcelona, MAXXI (Rome), the Venice Architectural Biennale and TEDxProvidence.
+Evans has lectured at many universities including Brown University, the Rhode Island School of Design, MIT, Harvard, Cornell, McGill, the University of Colorado, University of Arizona, the University of Barcelona, MAXXI (Rome), the Venice Architectural Biennale and TEDxProvidence.
 Evans was the 2003/2004 Artist in Residence at MIT and also taught courses at the Urban Studies Department at MIT on the impact of ephemera on the urban environment.
-WaterFire has been discussed in hundreds of articles and included in symposia in Helsinki, Barcelona, Montreal, Seoul, New Zealand, Amsterdam, Minneapolis and Philadelphia.
-WaterFire has also been studied and written about in numerous urban studies and public art books, as well as appearing in novels, poems, and narrative films.
+WaterFire has been discussed in hundreds of articles and included in symposia in Helsinki, Barcelona, Montreal, Seoul, New Zealand, Amsterdam, Minneapolis, Philadelphia and China.
+WaterFire has also been studied and written about in numerous urban studies and public art books, as well as appearing in many novels, poems, and films.

-Barnaby Evans is also known for his photography which is included in the permanent collections of the Victoria and Albert Museum, London; the Bibliotheque National, Paris; the Musee’ d’art et d’histoire, Fribourg, Switzerland; the Addison Gallery of American Art, Andover, Massachusetts; and the Museum of Art, Rhode Island School of Design among others.
-His photographs have also been nationally and internationally exhibited and published in Camera , Lucerne, Switzerland; Photokina, Cologne, Germany; Photography Annual, New York; and Schweizerische Photorundschau / Revue Suisse de Photographie.
+Evans is also known for his photography which is included in the permanent collections of the Victoria and Albert Museum, London; the Bibliotheque National, Paris; the Musee’ d’art et d’histoire, Fribourg, Switzerland; the Addison Gallery of American Art, Andover, Massachusetts; and the Museum of Art, Rhode Island School of Design among others.
+His photographs have also been nationally and internationally exhibited and published in Camera (Lucerne, Switzerland); Photokina (Cologne, Germany); Photography Annual (New York); and Schweizerische Photorundschau / Revue Suisse de Photographie (Switzerland).